acolinisi/hpsc/README-scs.md

     $ git reset --hard origin/zebu
     $ git submodule update

+Ensure that your working copy is clean (has no modifications in it):

+    $ git status
+        On branch zebu
+        Your branch is up to date with 'origin/zebu'.

+        nothing to commit, working tree clean

+If you see `modified` for some module, for example for `sdk/zebu` module, then that module source contains some modifications:

+        modified:   sdk/zebu

+The modifications could either be:
+* `(untracked content)`: files not version controled and not ignored exist in * the directory (these may be stale cache files from Networked File System (`.nfs*`)) -- usually it is safe to ignore these modifications, but if you can, then delete the untracked files listed by `git status` run in the module directory.
+* `(modified content)`: sources have been edited -- you must navigate to the module directory and run `git reset --hard HEAD` to discard those modifications.
+If you want to keep the modifications, then first `git stash save`.
+* `(new commits)`: you have committed something.
+If you want to keep these commits, then navigate into the module directory and put the commits onto a branch `git checkout -b branch-with-changes`: you can reapply them after you update your working copy.
+Otherwise, you can ignore this `modified` state.

+Proceed only if `git status` reports that you have no modifications, otherwise the following commands will fail.

 Then, fetch the commits with the updates into your local clone, without merging anything yet: